Why Does Mozzarella Smell Like Vinegar? (Revealed!)

 As mentioned before, vinegar is an acid and could be used as a coagulant to split the milk, a necessary part of making mozzarella or other cheese.

-The milk needs to separate into curds and whey to form solids, and this is usually achieved by using rennet.
+The milk needs to be separated into curds and whey to form solids, and this is usually achieved by using rennet.

 The same result can be seen when using an acidic liquid such as lemon juice, citric acid, or vinegar.